Malta reopened for tourism on July 1, 2020, allowing visitors from many nations to enter the country without an isolation period or testing.

 - Salons and barbers

-- Gyms at fitness centres
+- Gyms at fitness centers

-- Restaurants and bars
+- Restaurants and bars until 2 am

 - Hotels and accommodations

-- Shops, Malls and non-essential stores
+- Shops, Malls, and non-essential stores

 - Museums and cultural attractions (with limited hours)